 Certification Path: A linked sequence of one or more public-key certificates, or one or more public-key certificates and one attribute certificate, that enables a certificate user to verify the signature on the last certificate in the path, and thus enables the user to obtain (from that last certificate) a certified public key, or certified attributes, of the system entity that is the subject of that last certificate.
 Synonym for Certification Path or Certificate Chain.
 [RFC 4949]

-Certificate Signing Request (CSR): A CSR is sent to a CA to get enrolled.
+Certificate Signing Request (CSR): A CSR is sent to a CA to request a certificate.
 A CSR contains a Public Key of the end-entity that is requesting the certificate.

 Company Code: A unique four-character alphanumeric code (NXXX) assigned to all Service Providers.
 [ATIS-0300251.2007].